dojo/docs/quickstart/browser-sniffing.rst

 .. contents::
     :depth: 2

-You should always try to use feature detection (See general overview http://dev.opera.com/articles/view/using-capability-detection/) whenever possible to write forward-compatible code branches.
+You should always try to use feature detection (See general overview `Using Capability Detection <http://dev.opera.com/articles/view/using-capability-detection/>`_) whenever possible to write forward-compatible code branches.
 The `dojo/has <dojo/has>`_ API is designed to help in this endeavor.

 When feature detection is not an option, Dojo provides a number of ``is`` variables for browser detection, defined at runtime based that provide access to the current user agent (these are set based on parsing the current user agent string).